barbarer/py4e-int/_sources/regex/mixedupcode.rst

     =====
         x = re.findall('[A-Z]+@.*', line) #distractor
     =====
-        if len(x) > 0:
+        for item in x:
     =====
-            print(x)
+            print(item)

 .. parsonsprob:: re-mixed8
     :numbered: left
     :practice: T
     :adaptive:

-    The following code should read all the lines in a file, remove whitespace, and use regular expressions to find and print out anything lines that start with “From:”, followed by one or more characters, followed by an at-sign.
+    The following code should read all the lines in a file, remove whitespace from the right side of the line, and use regular expressions to find and print out anything lines that start with “From:”, followed by one or more characters, followed by an at-sign.
 The blocks have been mixed up, and include two extra blocks that are not correct.